Luc Rombouts

 Luc Rombouts (born 1962) is a Belgian carillonneur and author.
 He is the city carillonneur of Tienen in Flemish Brabant.
 He is also the official carillonneur of both Leuven University carillons (one in the university library, the other in the Groot Begijnhof) and the Park Abbey.
-He has given numerous concerts in Europe en the USA and appeared in festivals and conventions.
+He has given numerous concerts in Europe and the US and appeared in festivals and conventions.
 Together with Twan Bearda he performs in a carillon duet called The Bells' Angels, exploring, expanding and performing four hand carillon repertoire.